La Dolce Vita: Episode 2

 2nd Day Sequence: That day, he goes on assignment for the arrival of Sylvia, a famous Swedish-American actress, at Ciampino airport where she is met by a horde of news reporters.

 During Sylvia's press conference, Marcello calls home to ensure Emma has taken her medication while reassuring her that he is not alone with Sylvia.
 After the film star confidently replies to the barrage of journalists' questions, her boyfriend Robert enters the room late and drunk.
 Marcello casually recommends to Sylvia's producer that she be taken on a tour of St Peter's.

 Inside St Peter's dome, a news reporter complains that Sylvia is "an elevator" because none of them can match her energetic climb up the numerous flights of stairs.
 Inspired, Marcello maneuvers forward to be alone with her when they finally reach the balcony overlooking St. Peter's Square.
+They almost share a kiss.

 2nd Night Sequence: That evening, the infatuated Marcello dances with Sylvia in the Baths of Caracalla.
 Sylvia's natural sensuality triggers raucous partying while Robert, her bored fiancé, draws caricatures and reads a newspaper.
 His humiliating remark to her causes Sylvia to leave the group, eagerly followed by Marcello and his paparazzi colleagues.
 Finding themselves alone, Marcello and Sylvia spend the rest of the evening in the alleys of Rome, where they wade into the Trevi Fountain.

 2nd Dawn Sequence: Like a magic spell that has suddenly been broken, dawn arrives at the very moment Sylvia playfully "anoints" Marcello's head with fountain water.
 They drive back to Sylvia's hotel to find an enraged Robert waiting for her in his car.
 Robert slaps Sylvia, orders her to go to bed, and then assaults Marcello, who takes it in stride.